 A date or time expression results in a DATE, TIME, or TIMESTAMP value.
 Most of the general expressions can result in a date or time value.
+The following table lists the types of date and time expressions.

 Table 5.
-Table of date and time expressions
+Date and time expressions

-Expression type Explanation CURRENT_DATE Returns the current date.
+Expression Type Explanation CURRENT_DATE Returns the current date.
 See CURRENT_DATE function.
 CURRENT_TIME Returns the current time.
 See CURRENT_TIME function.
 CURRENT_TIMESTAMP Returns the current timestamp.
 See CURRENT_TIMESTAMP function.